 Security, Privacy and Forensics (SPF) seminars are weekly seminars arranged for students with security-focused research.
 Generally, CIISE professors and thesis students in security present/participate in these seminars.
 But we welcome anyone with interest in topics related to security, privacy and forensics---from any department in Concordia or outside, thesis students or otherwise.
 Students can present their work-in-progress projects for lively discussion.
 We expect participants to attend all sessions, present at least once in every semester, and give positive feedback to fellow students.
 If you are interested to join, please send an email to m.mannan (at) concordia.ca or j.clark (at) concordia.ca.

 Our current speaker rotation is listed below.
-We meet in room: EV 9.221 at 11:00am on every Thursday.
+We meet virtually 12:00 on every Thursday.

 As a reminder, your talks should fall into one of three categories: (1) Practice Talk, (2) Research Update, or (3) Other Research.

 A Practice Talk is a talk that you will present at a conference.
 It should be in the same format as the talk itself.
 You can use as many slides as you have time for.